David Burden explaining recent developments around Virtual Humans

 Data offers us a powerful way to scrutinize the past in order to forecast the future, but there are serious limitations.
 The majority of organizations are not data-ready, lacking a volume of good clean data, or the skills to work with the data optimally.
 Effective statistical outcomes require not just data scientists but also domain experts.

 Transparency is the biggest barrier to the growth of machine-learning, especially in regulated markets.
 Their murky inner workings can expose firms to cost and risks.
 It can be a legal and ethical minefield.
 Because machine learning is statistical, their models can only be understood by a handful of data scientists - at best.
 Machine learnt models tasked with making predictions in areas such as fraud prevention and drug development operate on the basis of complex probabilities and correlations beyond the comprehension of most laypeople.
 If they are not careful, innovators run the risk that these algorithms may operate in illegal or immoral ways.
 This may well be without their explicit knowledge.
 It can be hard to defend criticism or litigation when you cannot explain the methodology used.
 Such models can create a legal ‘grey area’ and significant liability.

 For example, much is made of the fact that machine-learning systems often develop irrational prejudices, from gender-recognition cameras that only work on white men to algorithms that display ads for lower-paying jobs to women.
 This is because AI training data often reflects the biases of its human compilers.
 They are molded entirely by their learning environment, and make use of hidden variables to make their decisions.

-that has so far been missing: the best of human expertise.
+Distinct from data-driven statistical machine learning models, it is now possible to inject our automation models with the crucial ingredient that has so far been missing: the best of human expertise.